Windshield wipers are vital pieces of safety equipment. But, like many vehicle parts, we often forget about them until they stop working properly.

 If your wiper blades and windshield are perfectly clean but squeaking persists, there may be a structural issue with the wipers.

 Check the rubber squeegees first.
 Over time, they become hard and brittle, losing their ability to flex as they move across the windshield.
-Brittle wiper squeegees won’t wipe well and will almost certainly squeak.
-Buy and install new squeegees and the squeaking will probably disappear.
+Brittle wiper squeegees won’t wipe well and will almost certainly squeak or stutter across the windshield.
+Buy and install new squeegees, and the problem will likely be resolved.

-If the squeegees are in good shape, the wiper mechanism itself may be failing and need mechanical work.
+If the squeegees are in good shape, the wiper mechanism itself may need adjustment, or it may be failing and need mechanical work.
 Learn how long windshield wipers last.

 Dry Wiping